 Hull Boys Sunday Football League

-The Hull Boys Sunday Football League is an amateur football league for boys in the Hull area.
-It was founded in 1967 and currently has over 100 teams competing in a variety of age groups.
+The Hull Boys Sunday Football League is an amateur football league based in Hull, England.
+It was founded in 1970 and currently has over 100 teams competing in a variety of divisions.

 History

-The Hull Boys Sunday Football League was founded in 1967 by a group of local football enthusiasts.
-The league started with just a few teams, but it has grown steadily over the years and now has over 100 teams competing in a variety of age groups.
+The Hull Boys Sunday Football League was founded in 1970 by a group of local football enthusiasts.
+The league started with just a few teams, but it has grown steadily over the years.
+Today, the league has over 100 teams competing in a variety of divisions.

 Sources